 Checklist: Performing and presenting

-Touring arts centres and cultural centres with a production, at home or abroad, involves many aspects: rehearsals, technical consultation, transport, travel and accommodation, insurance, set-up and dismantling, fees, copyrights and arrangements concerning audience, to name just a few.
+Touring arts centres and cultural centres with a production or concert, at home or abroad, involves many aspects: rehearsals, technical consultation, transport, travel and accommodation, insurance, set-up and dismantling, fees, copyrights and arrangements concerning audience, to name just a few.

 A good agreement results from good negotiations , in which both parties discuss expectations and wishes as equals, and do not shy away from details.
 This increases the likelihood of a good and long-term collaboration, and reduces the risk of unclear or unfair practices and dissatisfaction.

 What needs to be taken into account when performing on tour?
 This checklist ensures nothing will be missed and allows you to check whether the most common points of negotiation are clear.
 You can also use model contracts which form a good basis.
 Always adapt a model contract to the situation: a contract reflects the actual negotiations.